Culture of France: Problem in defining "French" culture

 The last 70 years has also seen French cultural identity "threatened" by global market forces and by American "cultural hegemony".
 Since its dealings with the 1943 GATT free trade negotiations, France has fought for what it calls the exception culturelle, meaning the right to subsidize or treat favorably domestic cultural production and to limit or control foreign cultural products (as seen in public funding for French cinema or the lower VAT accorded to books).
 The notion of an explicit exception française however has angered many of France's critics.

 The French are often perceived as taking a great pride in national identity and the positive achievements of France (the expression "chauvinism" is of French origin) and cultural issues are more integrated in the body of the politics than elsewhere (see "The Role of the State", above).
 The French Revolution claimed universalism for the democratic principles of the Republic.
 Charles de Gaulle actively promoted a notion of French "grandeur" ("greatness").
 Perceived declines in cultural status are a matter of national concern and have generated national debates, both from the left (as seen in the anti-globalism of José Bové) and from the right and far right (as in the discourses of the National Front).

 According to Hofstede's Framework for Assessing Culture, the culture of France is moderately individualistic and high Power Distance Index.

 Now, the interracial blending of some native French and newcomers stands as a vibrant and boasted feature of French culture, from popular music to movies and literature.
 Therefore, alongside mixing of populations, exists also a cultural blending (le métissage culturel) that is present in France.
 It may be compared to the traditional US conception of the melting-pot.
 The French culture might have been already blended in from other races and ethnicities, in cases of some biographical research on the possibility of African ancestry on a small number of famous French citizens.
-Author Alexandre Dumas, père possessed one-fifth black Haitian descent, and Empress Josephine Napoleon who was born and raised in the French West Indies from a plantation estate family.
+Author Alexandre Dumas possessed one-fifth black Haitian descent, and Joséphine de Beauharnais, Empress to Napoleon, who was born and raised in the French West Indies from a plantation estate family.

 We can mention as well, the most famous French-Canadian singer Celine Dion whose grandmother was a North African from Kabylie.

 For a long time, the only objection to such outcomes predictably came from the far-left schools of thought.
 In the past few years, other unexpected voices are however beginning to question what they interpret, as the new philosopher Alain Finkielkraut coined the term, as an "Ideology of miscegenation" (une idéologie du métissage) that may come from what one other philosopher, Pascal Bruckner, defined as The Tears of the White Man (le sanglot de l'homme blanc).
 These critics have been dismissed by the mainstream and their propagators have been labelled as new reactionaries (les nouveaux réactionnaires), even if racist and anti-immigration sentiment has recently been documented to be increasing in France at least according to one poll.